 Every person working in a laboratory is required by various agencies to be trained in all aspects of laboratory safety.
 During Orientation Week, it is mandatory that new graduate students take the on-line University Laboratory Safety Training in Axess via the Training tab.
-Prior to working in the lab, new graduate students are required to complete 1) General safety and Emergency Preparedness (EHS-4200), 2) Chemical Safety for Laboratories (EHS-1900), Biosafety (EHS-1500), and Compressed Gas Safety (EHS-2200).
-In addition, everyone residing in Clark must take the on-line HIPAA training and agree to abide by the policies and procedures.
-To take the on-line training via the Training tab on Axess, type in HIPAA and select HIPAA Fundamentals (HPAA-PRGM-0201).
+Prior to working in the lab, new graduate students are required to complete 1) General Safety and Emergency Preparedness (EHS-4200), 2) Chemical Safety for Laboratories (EHS-1900), Biosafety (EHS-1500), and Compressed Gas Safety (EHS-2200).